“The greatest moral failing is to condemn something as a moral failing: no vice is worse than being judgmental.” ~Julian Baggini

 - Maybe you lack faith in yourself.
 If you struggle to believe in yourself, maybe you’re reflecting those doubts onto others to avoid confronting your own issues.

 - Judging others may mean that you want to control the situation.
-Do you believe that others ought to behave just like you, react to situations like you would, and feel like you do?
+Do you believe that others ought to behave just like you, react to situations as you would, and feel like you do?
 If so, why do you think that?

 - Assess how much time and effort you spend focusing on your own character defects.
 We all have something about ourselves that could stand some alteration.
 Looking carefully within yourself promotes self-understanding.
 It also helps you identify what things you’d like to change.